hapticdata/template-browserify/README.md

 ### Starting Projects Quickly with [Sketchplate](http://haptic-data.com/sketchplate)
 This is my own open-source project, which currently only supports Mac.
 It is aimed towards starting projects very quickly and promotes maintaining your own templates for re-use.
-With [Sketchplate]http://github.com/hapticdata/sketchplate) you can get up and running in seconds.
-Just install the `sketch plate` command globally with `npm install -g sketchplate` then to install any template its as simple as `sketchplate template install <github_user>/<repo>`.
+With [Sketchplate](http://github.com/hapticdata/sketchplate) you can get up and running in seconds.
+Just install the `sketchplate` command globally with `npm install -g sketchplate` then to install any template its as simple as `sketchplate template install <github_user>/<repo>`.

 If this article was _TL;DR_ you can get a new project up and running with this template in the following steps: